emre76/LB-ANALYTICSENG-CASE-STUDY/README.md

 # NOTES

-This ELT-Pipeline is works on GCP
+This ELT-Pipeline works on GCP.
 As packaging tool, Poetry is used.